lxhan/terraform-modules/README.md

 ## Modules

+- Module for creating an ECS Fargate with Blue/Green deployment.
-- Module for creating a fully function ECS with Blue/Green deployment.
+- Module for creating an ECS EC2 with Blue/Green deployment.
 - Module for creating a VPC with public and private subnets.